CDCgov/prime-reportstream/prime-router/docs/design/proposals/0025-handling-multiple-specs/0025-handling-multiple-specs.md

   defined by NIST

-To summarize, the current approach to how different specs are handled is ambiguous and can result in both lost data and messages that can not be properly translated because the targeted specification currently not match the underlying java representation
+To summarize, the current approach to how different specs are handled is ambiguous and can result in both lost data and messages that can not be properly translated because the targeted specification currently does not match the underlying java representation

 ## Context

-HL7 has a concept of a conformance profile that serves as a description of how a particular HL7 message can be constructed and constraints on the message.
+HL7v2 has a concept of a conformance profile that serves as a description of how a particular HL7v2 message can be constructed and constraints on the message.

 This includes: